maratbn/microwizard/README.md

 # Getting Started #

+Clone this repository.
+The recommended way to do this is using `git clone` with the `--recursive` flag because there are some Git submodules linked into this repo:

+`git clone --recursive git@github.com:datawire/microwizard.git`

 MicroWizard bootstraps inside of a VM.
 To start the VM just run the following command in your terminal:

 `vagrant up`